 iPhone 12 Pro/Max vs iPhone 11 Pro/Max prices

-Still, it bumped the base storage to 128GB from the abominable 64GB, would you upgrade because of that, 5G, the slightly better camera set, and the higher durability ratings?
+Still, it bumped the base storage to 128GB from the abominable 64GB, would you upgrade because of that, 5G, the slightly (12 Pro) or much better (12 Pro Max) camera set, and the higher display durability/water-resistance ratings?